Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineInputAxisController.md

 //The component that you will add to your CinemachineCamera. public class SliderInputController : InputAxisControllerBase<SliderReader> {}

-// Optional but recommended if want a nice inspector.
+// Optional but recommended to display a nice inspector.
 #if UNITY_EDITOR
 [UnityEditor.CustomEditor(typeof(SliderInputController))]
 public class SliderControllerEditor : Unity.Cinemachine.Editor.InputAxisControllerEditor {}